Revolt9k/react-redux-template/README.md

 1. `yarn start` will run project on localhost:3000.

-Three is already initialized store with example reducer and some basic components.
+There is already initialized store with example reducer and some basic components.

 _<details><summary> Troubleshooting </summary>_